ANTsXNet/PBDRKbrain/README.md

 the input image should already be affine transformed to the template

-if you run Rscript Scripts/PBDRKbrainModelPredict.R image.nii.gz /tmp/ARSE
+if you run Rscript Scripts/PBDRKbrainModelPredict.R image.nii.gz /tmp/ARSE optional-doAff

+doAff will run an affine registration internally

 the script will output:

 * /tmp/ARSElearned.nii.gz  - transformed image